djhmateer/djhmateer.github.io/_posts/2021-02-13-a7 storing passwords in a database.md

 Hash - a unique fingerprint

 MD5 / SHA1 - have been shown to be manipulable so don't use
-SHA256/SHA512 - both well tested
+SHA256/SHA512 - both well tested.
+These are SHA2
+SHA3-512 - MS doesn't implement this yet (16th March 2022).
+BouncyCastle does.

 ## Salting